faithfechser/E-Commerce-BackEnd-C11/README.md

 ## Description

-This program is meant to be the back end of an e-commerce site.
+This program is meant to be the functioning back end of an e-commerce site.

 ## Table of Contents
 - [Usage](#usage)